 - Chamomile

-You can find more winter sowing seed lists here.
-Once you start experimenting, and seeing the similarities in the different types of seeds you can use, you’ll easily be able to figure out which ones to try in the future!
+Once you start experimenting, and seeing the similarities in the different types of seeds you can use for winter sowing, you’ll easily be able to figure out which ones to try in the future.

-If you want to learn how to start all of your seeds, and how to mix the different seed starting methods to easily grow anything you want from seed, then my Seed Starting Course is just what you need!
-It’s an in-depth training that will teach you exactly how to grow any type of seed you want so that you can save tons of money every year on garden plants!
+If you want to learn how to start all of your seeds, and mix the different methods to easily grow anything you want, then my Seed Starting Course is just what you need.
+It’s an in-depth training that will teach you exactly how to grow any type of seed so that you can save tons of money every year on garden plants.
 Enroll in the course and get started today!

 More Information About Winter Sowing